Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Repetitive Structure and Sparseness of Piece-Specific Score Models

 \subsection{Musical Score Data}

-The score data used in this study are extracted from a col-\\lection of vocal melodies of popular music.
-Specifically, we use 99 pieces in the RWC popular music dataset \cite{RWC}, 190 pieces by The Beatles, and 142 contemporary Japanese popular music (J-pop) pieces.
-To enable comparisons between different models, only pieces in 4/4 time are chosen, only rhythms (note onset positions) are used, the 16th-note length is used as the minimal resolution of beat, and each piece is segmented into a half-note length.
-In this step, we disregard note onsets in finer beat resolutions and segments without any note onsets.
-In addition, for simplicity, if a pair of consecutive note onsets in two segments are distant more than a half-note length, a new onset is added at the beginning of the latter segment so that the maximum note length will be a half-note length.
+The score data used in this study are extracted from a collection of vocal melodies of popular music.
+Specifically, we use 99 pieces from the RWC popular music dataset \cite{RWC}, 190 pieces by The Beatles, and 142 contemporary Japanese popular music (J-pop) pieces.
+To enable comparisons between different models, only pieces in 4/4 time are chosen, only rhythms (note onset positions) are used, the 16th-note length is used as the minimal beat resolution, and each piece is segmented into a half-note length.
+In this step, we disregard rests, note onsets in finer beat resolutions, and segments without any note onsets.
+In addition, for simplicity, if a pair of consecutive note onsets in two segments is more than a half-note length apart, a new onset is added at the beginning of the latter segment so that the maximum note length will be a half-note length.
 Hereafter the obtained segments are called {\it bars}, that is, pieces are represented in 2/4 time.
 The relative positions of note onsets in each bar in units of 16th notes are called the {\it metrical positions}, and the number of metrical positions $N_b$ ($=8$) is called the {\it bar length}.
-We should remark that the choices of time signature and bar length, and the manipulations made in preparing our data are not essential theoretically.
-We split the data into two sets, one for training the models and the other for evaluating them, whose contents are shown in Table \ref{tab:Data}.
+We should remark that the time signature, bar length, and the manipulations made in preparing our data were chosen to balance the precision of the representation and the computational efficiency of numerical experiments; the extension for including longer durations and triplet notes is theoretically possible, as discussed in Sec.~\ref{sec:Discussion}.
+Finally, we randomly split the data into two sets, one set for training the models and the other set for evaluating them, whose contents are shown in Table \ref{tab:Data}.